jackel119/DoCSocQuestionnaireResults2017/REPORT.md

 (insert stuff about difficult to organize here)

-The above issues don't mean we won'try, it just means we'll be proceeding quite carefully in order to not waste DoCSoc $$$ and manpower.
-For example, we may start with smaller, relatively inexpensive social events (so, not Bar Nights) and see how popular they are.
+The above issues don't mean we won'try, it just means **we'll be proceeding quite carefully in order to not waste DoCSoc $$$ and manpower - we will likely trialing events with other societies with relatively inexpensive social events (so, not Bar Nights) and see how popular they are before becoming more ambitious.**

+## Other Suggestions and Misc.

+Many of the suggestions we've received have already been addressed somewhere above, but for those that didnt:

+_"Being more transparent with what is going on, not just on the commitee, but with how each event went"_

+Well, I hope this whole report is a good start.
+We're looking to become more active with our blog this year, with content from anything ranging from post-event writeups to sponsorship news, so hopefully this answers your request.

+_"More diversity for companies coming to engage the students (e.g. game developers, social media)"_

+Though we can't tell you who are sponsors this upcoming year are quite yet, we've contacted 239 companies with from various fields and backgrounds this year, so stay tuned...

+_"Get the hoodies and other clothing items out way sooner"_

+This was something we were thinking of as well.
+Espescially with the next batch of freshers coming in soon, it does make sense to get them out a tad bit earlier.

+_"Take more personal feedback not general forms"_

+Feel free to drop us an email at docsoc@imperial.ac.uk

+_"Have more workshops such as the webdev one"_

+Noted.
+We'll discuss this.

+_"More food-based activities rather than alcohol-based"_

+We hope you came to the BBQ!
+Now that we've bought ourselves a grill, doing more of these is definitely something we have in mind.

+_"Organize more graduate student events"_

+We believe most of our events are appropriate for both undergraduate and graduate students - but if you disagree with us, drop us an email and tell us why!

+_"Laptop spots in labs with VGA/HDMI inputs and keyboard/mouse available"_

+Forwarded to the Departmental Representatives.\

+_"More academia focused events"_

+Also something we're working on.
+See: Looking Ahead.